jumidev/terraform-modules-auto-azurerm/databricks/databricks_workspace/README.md

 }

 inputs = {
-   name = "name of databricks_workspace"
+   name = "Specifies the name of the Databricks Workspace resource..."
    resource_group_name = "${resource_group}"
    location = "${location}"
-   sku = "sku of databricks_workspace"
+   sku = "The `sku` to use for the Databricks Workspace"
 }

 tfstate_store = {